arbor-sim/arbor/doc/cpp/probe_sample.rst

         std::string state;
     };

 Value of state variable in a density mechanism in each site in ``locations``.
 If the mechanism is not defined at a particular site, that site is ignored.

-*  Sample value: ``double``.
-State variable value.
+*  Sample value: State variable value.

-*  Metadata: ``mcable_list``.
+* Metadata: ``mlocation``.
 Location as given in the probeset address.

 .. code::